roguehistory/DIGH-HIST3812/content/en/docs/4-assessment.md

 2. Collaborative Readers.
 Each student is responsible each week to respond in a timely fashion (Monday to Wed) to overview annotations and seeded annotations such that the page preparer can respond in turn.

 3. Each student will craft at least one Jupyter notebook that engages with a source of GLAM data in Ottawa.
+[See the 'Technical Notes' for more info on the mechanics](/building/).
 The notebook should do something meaningful with the data (at least two examples of 'something meaningful' within a single notebook).
 It could be a visualization of a certain subset of information.
 It could show how to map the material.
 It might make the material more easily available.
 Other things are possible.
 	- the notebook will combine both the code and the documentation explaining what is going on, where the data is coming from
 	- the jupyter notebook will be kept under version control in Github.

-4. Each student will write one case study using our glamworkbench that walks the user through the notebook, how to use it, and visualize results to suggest questions a user might want to pose, and why it might matter.
-Markdown document, cites readings, links to relevant annotations.
+4. Each student will write one case study using our [glam-workbench](/building/) that walks the user through the notebook, how to use it, and visualize results to suggest questions a user might want to pose, and why it might matter.
+This will be written as a text file using [Markdown conventions](https://www.markdownguide.org/cheat-sheet), that cites readings and other pertinent materials; it might also link to relevant annotations in our discussions.

-5. Each student will prepare an exit ticket reflecting on the entire process
+5. Each student will prepare an exit ticket reflecting on the entire process (see below).

 {{< alert theme="warning" >}}